 The plot looks promising, with only a few small crystals dotted around the center of the table.
 However, the real thing is a bit of an anti-climax.
 For example, we didn’t know that these crystals were black and reflecting in such a way that it’s making the stone look even dirtier.
 On the other hand, a messy plot doesn’t have to mean a bad looking diamond!
 Let’s take a look at our ‘coffee cup in the sink’ diamond;

 Just looking at the plot this diamond looks like it’s going to be all types of trouble, but IRL it isn’t that bad!
 Add to that the fact that this is 10x magnification, and those inclusions will be hard to spot with the naked eye.

-Both of these stones are actually graded as SI2, but perform very differently.
-Because diamond grading is not an exact science, and because these clarity grades are ‘ranges’, our coffee cup diamond (although graded as an SI2) might in fact be on the cusp of an SI1 while our bunny boiler diamond could be SI2 bordering I1.
+Both of these stones are actually graded as SI2 but perform very differently.
+Because diamond grading is not an exact science, and because these clarity grades are ‘ranges’, our coffee cup diamond (although graded as an SI2) might in fact be on the cusp of an SI1 while our other diamond could be SI2 bordering I1.
 This is very important to understand, especially if you are presented with a list of diamonds that look identical but are still priced differently.
 When you take a closer look, you might learn that they are less ‘Mary-Kate and Ashley Olsen’ and more ‘Arnold Schwarzenegger and Danny DeVito’.